 Beginners or novices to fishing have confusion about all aspects of the sport.
 This includes the fishing line.
 Beginners often do not know what size fishing line to use.
 The size or strength does matter when fishing.
 A line too strong is heavier.
 It will reduce the number of bites.
 A line too light will break easily.

 The type of line has an effect on the line strength.
-As an angler, you want optimum strength to diameter ratio.
-In other words, a strong thin is best.
-Plus the line needs to have the characteristics for what environment you fish.
+As an angler, you want the optimum strength-to-diameter ratio.
+In other words, a strong thin line is best.
+Plus the line needs to have the characteristics of what environment you fish.
 A braided line has the best ratio but is not ideal in rocky or heavy brush areas.
-Monofilament and fluorocarbon have some problems also.
+Monofilament has too much stretch and fluorocarbon is unforgiving with knots.
+In other words, they have some problems also.

 Anglers must choose the correct line for the environment.
-Then choose the correct line before determining what test strength (size) of the line.
+Choose the correct line type to allow you to determine what test strength (size) of the line.
 Choosing the right line for the conditions is more important than test strength in many instances.
-After choosing the right line.
+After choosing the right line type.
 You can pick the right size fishing line to use.

 Fishing Line Size